A Novel Hierarchical Co-Optimization Framework for Coordinated Task Scheduling and Power Dispatch in Computing Power Networks: Abstract

 \section{Abstract}

-The proliferation of large-scale artificial intelligence and data-intensive applications has spurred the development of Computing Power Networks (CPNs), which promise to deliver ubiquitous and on-demand computational resources.
-However, the immense energy consumption of these networks poses a significant sustainability challenge.
-Simultaneously, power grids are grappling with the instability introduced by the high penetration of intermittent renewable energy sources (RES).
-This paper addresses these dual challenges through a novel Two-Stage Co-Optimization (TSCO) framework that synergistically manages power system dispatch and CPN task scheduling to achieve low-carbon operations.
-The framework decomposes the complex, large-scale problem into a day-ahead stochastic unit commitment (SUC) stage and a real-time operational stage.
-The former is solved using Benders decomposition for computational tractability, while in the latter, economic dispatch of generation assets is coupled with an adaptive CPN task scheduling managed by a Deep Reinforcement Learning (DRL) agent.
-This agent makes intelligent, carbon-aware decisions by responding to dynamic grid conditions, including real-time electricity prices and marginal carbon intensity.
-Through extensive simulations on an IEEE 30-bus system integrated with a CPN, the TSCO framework is shown to significantly outperform baseline approaches.
-Results demonstrate that the proposed framework reduces total carbon emissions and operational costs, while simultaneously decreasing RES curtailment by more than $60\%$ and maintaining stringent Quality of Service (QoS) for computational tasks.
+The proliferation of large-scale AI and data-intensive applications has driven the development of Computing Power Networks (CPN).
+It is a key paradigm for delivering ubiquitous, on-demand computational services with high efficiency.
+However, CPNs face dual challenges in service computing.
+Immense energy consumption threatens sustainable operations.
+And the integration with power grids also features high penetration of intermittent Renewable Energy Sources (RES), complicating task scheduling while ensuring Quality of Service (QoS).
+To address these issues, this paper proposes a novel Two-Stage Co-Optimization (TSCO) framework.
+It synergistically coordinates CPN task scheduling and power system dispatch, aiming to optimize service performance while achieving low-carbon operations.
+The framework decomposes the complex, large-scale problem into a day-ahead stochastic unit commitment stage and a real-time operational stage.
+The former is solved using Benders decomposition for computational tractability, while in the latter, economic dispatch of generation assets is coupled with an adaptive CPN task scheduling managed by a deep reinforcement learning agent.
+It makes carbon-aware decisions by responding to dynamic grid conditions, including real-time electricity prices and marginal carbon intensity.
+Extensive simulations demonstrate that the TSCO outperforms baseline approaches significantly.
+It reduces carbon emissions by $16.2\%$ and operational costs by $12.7\%$, while decreasing RES curtailment by over $60\%$, maintaining a task success rate of $98.5\%$, and minimizing average task tardiness to $12.3$s.
+This work advances cross-domain service optimization in CPNs.